-Omega Centauri is the largest and brightest star cluster visible from Earth.
+Omega Centauri is the brightest globular star cluster visible from Earth.
 It’s in the southern sky and climbs into our northern hemisphere skies on spring evenings.

 The Trifid Nebula (Messier 20) is one of the many binocular treasures in the summer Milky Way.
 Its name means “divided into three lobes,” but you’ll probably need a telescope to see why.
 On a dark, moonless night, you can star-hop upward from the spout of the Teapot in Sagittarius to the Lagoon Nebula (Messier 8).
 In the same binocular field, look for the smaller and fainter Trifid Nebula as a fuzzy patch above the Lagoon.